From Sign-in Sheet to Smart Office: A Step-by-Step Migration Guide

 You don’t need a formal training session.
 You need a 10-minute conversation or a short written brief that covers three things:

-• What’s better for them: they get a WhatsApp or Slack message the moment their visitor arrives.
+- What’s better for them: they get a notification the moment their visitor arrives, via WhatsApp or Slack or wherever they actually look.
 No more waiting for the receptionist to track them down.

-If you get pushback, the most effective answer is: ‘When the auditor asks who was in this building on a specific date, this is how you find the answer in 10 seconds.’
+If you get pushback, the most effective response is: “When the auditor asks who was in this building on a specific date, this is how you find the answer in 10 seconds.”
 That usually ends the conversation.

 Step 5: Review After Two Weeks, Then Set and Forget

-• Completion rate: are visitors completing the full check-in flow, or dropping off partway?
-If they’re dropping off, the form is too long or the NDA copy is too dense.
+Completion rate: Are visitors completing the full check-in flow, or dropping off partway?
+If they’re dropping off, the form is too long or a required document is too difficult to read on a tablet.
+Shorten the form or simplify the NDA copy.

-Host notification timing: are hosts actually meeting their visitors promptly?
+Host notification timing: Are hosts actually meeting their visitors promptly?
 If not, check whether the notification channel is right.
+A host who doesn’t use Slack won’t see Slack notifications.

-• Data accuracy: open the visitor log and look at the last 20 entries.
-Are they clean?
-Enable auto-checkout reminders if visitors are still showing as ‘in’ when they’ve left.
+Data accuracy: Open the visitor log and look at the last 20 entries.
+Are they clean and complete?
+Enable auto-checkout reminders if visitors are still showing as active when they’ve clearly left.

-Badge printing: if you have a badge printer, is it keeping up?
-Is the printer in the right place?
+Badge printing: If you have a badge printer, is it keeping up with volume?
+Is it in the right location for visitors to collect their badge without creating a secondary queue?

 After this review, most offices make one or two small tweaks and then don’t touch the system for months.
-That’s the goal, a process that runs without requiring anyone to manage it.
+That’s the goal: a process that runs without ongoing management.

 The sign of a well-configured visitor management system is that nobody talks about it.
 Visitors check in, hosts get notified, logs are accurate.
-It disappears into the background and just works.
+It disappears into the background.

-Here’s what your office looks like on the morning after you go live with Vizitor:
+Here’s what your office looks like on the first morning after going live with Vizitor:

 None of this requires IT.
 None of this requires ongoing management.
 You set it up once, and it runs.